ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 10.7.1 Server-side Caching

 The Ballerina GraphQL module offers built-in server-side caching for GraphQL `query` operations.
 The caching operates as in-memory caching, implemented using the Ballerina cache module.
 The GraphQL module generates cache keys based on the arguments and the path.
 In server-side caching, the `errors` and `null` values are skipped when caching.
-There are two different ways called `operation caching` and `field caching` to enable server-side caching.
+There are two different ways called `operation-level caching` and `field-level caching` to enable server-side caching.

-##### 10.7.1.1 Operation Caching
+##### 10.7.1.1 Operation-level Caching

-Operation caching can be used to cache the entire operation, and this can be enabled by providing the [operation cache configurations](#719-operation-cache-configurations).
+Operation-level caching can be used to cache the entire operation, and this can be enabled by providing the [operation cache configurations](#719-operation-level-cache-configurations).
 Once enabled, the GraphQL server initiates caching for all subfields of `query` operations.
 The fields requested through query operations will be cached based on the specified cache configurations

-##### 10.7.1.2 Field Caching
+##### 10.7.1.2 Field-level Caching

-The GraphQL field caching can be enabled only for a specific field.
-This can be done by providing the [field cache configurations](#723-field-cache-configuration).
-Once the field caching is enabled for a field, it will be applied to the sub-fields of that field.
+The GraphQL field-level caching can be enabled only for a specific field.
+This can be done by providing the [field cache configurations](#723-field-level-cache-configuration).
+Once the field-level caching is enabled for a field, it will be applied to the sub-fields of that field.

 #### 10.7.1.3 Cache Eviction